Selecting a Method for Sealing Ponds in Florida

-A pond can be created by constructing a dam or embankment across a watercourse, by excavating a pit or dugout, or by building a dike around a natural depression area.
-For many farms ponds may be the most economical way to provide water for various agricultural operations.
-Necessary water for irrigation, livestock production, fish production, fir protection or other purposes can be stored in the pond.
-Ponds can also be used to capture and store runoff from irrigation or rainfall events.
-The use of this surface resource can then lead to reduced pumping from deep aquifer water supplies.
+A pond can be created by constructing a dam or embank- ment across a watercourse, by excavating a pit or dugout, or by building a dike around a natural depression area.
+For many farms, ponds may be the most economical way to provide water for various agricultural operations.
+Necessary water for irrigation, livestock or fish production, or other purposes can be stored in the pond.
+Ponds can also be used to store runoff from irrigation or rainfall events.
+The use of this surface resource could lead to reduced pumping from deep aquifer water supplies.

-Ponds are excavated, embanked (see Bulletin 257) or, as some retention ponds in south Florida, created by building a dike around a water storage area.
+Ponds are excavated, embanked or, as some retention ponds in south Florida, created by building a dike around a water storage area.
 Frequently, ponds are created by using a combination of the above methods.

 Retention ponds in South Florida are required on all new agricultural developments for runoff control, water quality control and a recharge of the shallow aquifer.
 In some cases, water from these ponds is also reused for irrigation or other purposes.

 Since Florida’s natural topography lacks significant differ- ences in elevation, excavation is the most frequently used method for construction of deeper ponds.
 There are very few locations in the state where embanked ponds (created by constructing a dam) can be found.
 Sufficient differences in elevation for embanked ponds can be found in some northern and western parts of the state.

 In Florida, the soil is often too permeable to hold water and excessive seepage losses can occur.
 However, in some cases the need for water can justify such a site selection.
 In this case some method of sealing must be used to reduce seepage losses.
 This publication will discuss various methods and procedures for sealing ponds.